Selected Publications by our research

 easily interfaced with commercial simulators such as spectre.

-open source MATLAB code for automated design of a decoupling matrix
+source MATLAB code for automated design of a decoupling matrix connected

-connected between the power amplifiers and coupled RF arrays.
-This
+between the power amplifiers and coupled RF arrays.
+This decoupling matrix

-decoupling matrix mixes the input signals and transforms the impedance to
+mixes the input signals and transforms the impedance to ensure all forward

 - MARIE [by Athanasios Polimeridis and

-Jorge Villena - Coming soon] - Magnetic Resonance Integral Equation suite.
+Jorge Villena] - Magnetic Resonance Integral Equation suite.
+An open

-An open source MATLAB code for the electromagnetic analysis of high field
+source MATLAB code for the electromagnetic analysis of high field MRI

-MRI problems with realistic human body models, including transmit and
+problems with realistic human body models, including transmit and receive

 - MIT Grad.